 So I guess you want to know where my courses are hosted now?

-If I had to move online course platform right now I would choose Podia for sure.
+If I had to move my online courses to a new platform, I would choose Podia for sure.
 I just really like their user-interface, super smooth checkout popup and support I’ve received from them as a partner and course creator.